 5. Update the agent configuration on all site servers including the SMP server.
 This will create the Account.
 You could send an “Update agent configuration” Task.

 When the Agent on the Site Servers checks in, they will receive instructions to create a local account with the specified name and password.
-When the managed agents check in they will start authenticating to site servers using the local account that was created on each of the site server.
+When the managed agents check in they will start authenticating to site servers using the local account that was created on each of the site servers.

 As mentioned, creating the ACC will isolate the App ID service account from being used during registration for task servers and package downloads.
 It also eliminates App ID service account lockouts because Agents are no longer using that account.